AthinaLange/CoastalLens/README.md

 Data to test the code is provided in the DATA folder and the video can be downloaded [here](https://drive.google.com/file/d/1Qk1q1i75eXTYNB92fwHlcD6Yg7p0FV_W/view?usp=drive_link) (716MB).
 Save this video in DATA/20211215_Torrey/Flight_04/.

+See [DEMO_info.csv]() for relevant input information.
+We recommend making a similar table to keep track of all the necessary information for your own drone flights.

 User prompts/direction is printed in the Command Window.

 ## Testing